Emerson Field Sites »

-The Congressional Hunger Center is recruiting host site organizations for Bill Emerson National Hunger Fellows for September-January 2018.
+The Congressional Hunger Center is recruiting host site organizations for Bill Emerson National Hunger Fellows for September-February 2018.
 We place Emerson Fellows with community based organizations to work on projects that address problems of hunger, poverty, and racial inequality.

 Why Host an Emerson Fellow?

 The Emerson Program provides organizations with the skills, energy, and dedication of a Hunger Fellow to support the efforts of community-based non-profit organizations and local government agencies in their work against hunger and poverty.
 Emerson Fellows are a bright, diverse group of emerging leaders committed to social justice.
 They are eager to contribute meaningful work and learn from leaders in the field.
 Fellows can support your efforts and increase your capacity to eliminate hunger, poverty, and their root causes—including racism.
 Meet our current Fellows!

 Fellows build capacity in field organizations by

 - Designing, developing, evaluating, and improving local programs and projects addressing hunger, food access, health, poverty and racial equity.

 - Developing outreach and enrollment strategies for public benefits (e.g. SNAP, child nutrition programs, EITC, and farmers market incentives).

 - Developing strategies and implementation tools for building racial and class equity into organizations’ programs, projects, and practices.